Akili King

 Humans Make Sense

 Humans excel at the 3Is: Intelligence (reflection, abstraction), Intentionality (purpose, choice), Identity (how we show up).
-We navigate complexity, synthesize across domains, and make judgment calls that matter.
+We pull apart concepts from multiple domains and synthesize new solutions—we build the snowmobile.

 ⚙️